AramCodes/hw/09-sorting-algorithms/02-bubble-sort-algorithm/readme.md

 ### Complexity & Efficiency

 -   Worst-case time complexity: O(n^2)
 -   Best-case time complexity: O(n)
 -   Average-case time complexity: O(n^2)
 -   Space complexity: O(1)

 The worst-case time complexity is O(n^2) because we have to iterate through the array n times and for each iteration, we have to iterate through the array n times.
 This is because we have to compare each element with all the other elements in the array.
-What really makes bubble sorts inefficient is that it swaps elements multiple times per iteration.
+What makes bubble sorts inefficient is that they swap elements multiple times per iteration.
 For example, in the first iteration, it swaps 5 and 4.
 Then, it swaps 5 and 2.
 Then, it swaps 5 and 1.
 It does this for each iteration.
 This is why the best-case time complexity is O(n).
 If the array is already sorted, we don't need to swap any elements.